 If your site isn’t up to date, it won’t be generating any excitement and you’ll be chasing away the very people you’re trying to attract.
 Online giving continues to surge in popularity as donors discover the ease of the whole process.
 But is your nonprofit website easy to use?
 Does it invite donations?
 Does it inspire new visitors and make an emotional connection to the donation experience?

-With major donating getting done on the internet at the end of the year, a nonprofit website must first attract visitors and then get them involved.
-Having brought the people to your site, don’t let them get away – grab their attention!
-A well optimized website is your nonprofits’ full time, always-open-for-business platform reaching a vast audience, growing on a daily basis.
+A nonprofit website must first attract visitors and then get them involved.
+Having brought interested visitors to your site, don’t let them get away – grab their attention.
+A well-optimized website is your nonprofits’ full time, always-open-for-business platform reaching a vast audience, growing on a daily basis.

 Because your nonprofit website gives constant access to the vivid, multifaceted story of your charity, use the power of storytelling.
 The epic tale of your organizations’ story that starts on your landing page should get viewers involved and absorbed in the nonprofits’ mission.